 There will be two details at 1000 and 1100 yards of equal size and with the highest scores in the Hopton to date shooting in the first detail at each distance.
-At 1200 yards allocation to details will be based on placing in the Albert to that point, with allocation to targets being outwards from the centre based on placing in the Hopton to that point with the highest 50 shooting first.
+At 1200 yards allocation to details will be based on placing in the Albert to that point, with allocation to targets being outwards from the centre based on placing in the Hopton to that point with the highest scorers shooting first, the next highest in the last detail and the remainder in the second detail.
 Ties will be shot off on the spot without sighting shots.